marciot/pce/README.md

 ## How does this code differ from James Friend's PCE.js?

-1. James build scripts and UI have been removed, since this functionality is provided by [retroweb-vintage-computer-museum](https://github.com/marciot/retroweb-vintage-computer-museum).
+1. James' build scripts and UI have been removed and replaced with the code at [retroweb-vintage-computer-museum](https://github.com/marciot/retroweb-vintage-computer-museum).
 2. Build instructions have been revised for the Emscripten available as of August 7, 2016 (emcc version 1.36.0)

 ## Build instructions